 AI Forums 2026

-Multiple Dates and Locations | March 2026
+Multiple Dates and Locations | March & April 2026

-Understanding AI: A Forum for Local Government
+Understanding AI: A Forum for Local & Tribal Governments

 Join Extension and UW-Madison experts at one of four locations throughout the state to gain a clear understanding of how local and tribal governments can use AI.